-Thanks to the support of the current Athletic Director, Dr. Gary Gray, a plaque with Linda’s story will have a place of honor in the Hall of Honor at the UAF Patty Gym in Fairbanks, Alaska.
+Thanks to the support of the Athletic Director a plaque with Linda’s story will have a place of honor in the Hall of Honor at the UAF Patty Gym in Fairbanks, Alaska.

 Below is the link to the Fairbanks Daily News Miner Articles about the Tribute.